nakker/ecfr-navigator/documentation/ARCHITECTURE.md

 ## Conclusion

-The eCFR Analyzer architecture is designed for reliability, scalability, and maintainability.
+The eCFR Navigator architecture is designed for reliability, scalability, and maintainability.
 The microservices approach allows for independent evolution of components while maintaining a cohesive system.
 The use of modern technologies and patterns ensures the system can handle the large scale of federal regulations data while providing a responsive user experience.